 Colorado Rockies: -19 points

-The entire list of Power Rankings is as follows, featuring one statistic from the month of May for every team in Major League Baseball, while also highlighting the clubs that had positive or negative jumps in the latest poll:
+The entire list of Power Rankings is as follows, featuring one statistic from the month of May for every team in baseball, while also highlighting the clubs that had positive or negative jumps in the latest poll:

 KP’s MLB Power Rankings: June 4, 2013